-In 1940, the gently sloping hillside of Pemberton Swimming Pool was terraced and more grass was planted, and irrigation was planned to water it in summer and for showers.
-Boat sheds were erected to enable boat and canoe owners to have them on site in the hope it would 'encourage more boating in the pool and so add to its pleasures.'
-Mr. Glew and the Fish and Game Society donated white swans for the school students to release and care for, which proved popular with local children and visitors.
+During this year, the gently sloping hillside of Pemberton Swimming Pool was terraced and more grass was planted, and irrigation was planned to water it in summer and for showers.
+Boat sheds were erected to enable boat and canoe owners to have them on site in the hope it would 'encourage more boating in the pool and so add to its pleasures.'44 Mr. Glew and the Fish and Game Society donated white swans for the school students to release and care for, which proved popular with local children and visitors.45